“We have not moved today. Our sick ones not able to go. The sickness on the road is alarming – most all proves fatal.” – Lydian Allen Rudd, 1852.

-St. Louis, Missouri was struck by the epidemic in early 1849 and by the end of summer, estimates of dead ranged from 4,500 to 6,000.
+The epidemic struck St. Louis, Missouri, in early 1849, and by the end of summer, estimates of the dead ranged from 4,500 to 6,000.

 During the 1849 California Gold Rush, travelers carried the bacteria along the Santa Fe Trail and other overland routes.
 The epidemic thrived in the unsanitary conditions along the trails, peaking in 1850 as it was stoked by the immense numbers of pioneers on the overland trails in 1849 and ’50 seeking their fortunes.

-Thousands of travelers on the combined California, Oregon, and Mormon Trails succumbed to cholera between the years of 1849 and 1855.
+Thousands of travelers on the combined California, Oregon, and Mormon Trails succumbed to cholera between 1849 and 1855.
 Most were buried in unmarked graves in Kansas, Nebraska, and Wyoming.
 Although also considered part of the Mormon Trail, the grave of Rebecca Winters is one of the few marked ones left.

 The disease was particularly deadly at the frontier outposts.
-In the summer of 1855, cholera struck Fort Riley, Kansas killing the commanding officer, Major E. A. Ogden, along with about 70 other people.
+In the summer of 1855, cholera struck Fort Riley, Kansas, killing the commanding officer, Major E. A. Ogden, along with about 70 other people.

 Along the Platte River in Nebraska and Wyoming was the site of the highest infection rate during these years.
 Because of the Platte’s brackish water, the preferred camping spots were along one of the many freshwater streams draining into the Platte.
 With hundred utilizing the streams for bathing and drinking water, the streams became cholera breeding grounds.